frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/education/navigating-the-portal.md

 <img class="screenshot" alt="Quiz Pass" src="{{docs_base_url}}/assets/img/education/lms/quiz-pass.png">

-The next time a student visits the quiz page, based on the previous attempts the portal may or may not allow any quiz attempts.
+The next time a student visits the quiz page, based on the previous attempts, the portal may or may not allow any quiz attempts.
 In case the student has reached max limits, the quiz will be locked.
 The previous score based on the quiz grading basis will be displayed
 <img class="screenshot" alt="Quiz Limit" src="{{docs_base_url}}/assets/img/education/lms/quiz-fail-no-attempt.png">
 *Max attempt limit reached*